fabnicolas/python-gtk-webview-quickstart/README.md

 ```
 Executable is inside `/dist` folder (.gitignore already ignores files generated from `pyinstaller`).

+I tried to build on Linux.
+Application size was 203 MB.
+It's so huge because `pyinstaller` bundles Python libraries and modules recursively inside a standalone executable.

+PR are accepted for compiling alternatives in `README.md`.

 ## Removing screeninfo
 By executing `pip install screeninfo`, you installed screeninfo Python library.
 This is not really needed for any WebView quickstart, but I found it useful myself.